swfiua/gotu/docs/apersonalview.rst

 And then there is *redshift*.

 Well it turns out this is just what we would expect to see.
-Based on local observations, nearby galaxies are typically in relative motion at about one thousandth the speed of light or so.
+Based on local observations, nearby galaxies are typically in relative motion, relative to the distant stars at about one thousandth the speed of light or so.

+The transform that takes a distant galaxies space time to our space time is a Lorentz transform.

+We see the path of the galaxy, when viewed in just two dimensions, distance and time, as following a hyperbola, as distance and time intertwine.

-This is sufficient that the Lorentz transform that takes the source's space-time coordinates and maps it to ours, shows the source's time dilating, relative to ours.
+Thus the Lorentz transform that takes a source's space-time coordinates and maps it to ours, shows the source's time dilating, relative to ours.
 In other words, the redshift we observe is just a consequence of special relativity.

 Further note, that de Sitter Space produces exactly the right metrics to explore this model of the universe.